+- > Category 1 and 2: Safety Critical Workers must have a Pre- employment (or change of risk category)

+Health Assessment, then

-- Category 1 and 2: Safety Critical Workers must have a pre- employment health assessment, then - o every 5 years to age 50, then - o every 2 years to age 60, then - o every year. - They must have a health assessment conducted within 2 years after turning 50 years of age, and within 1 year after turning 60 years of age. - Category 3: Around the Track Personnel in an Uncontrolled Environment must have a preemployment health assessment, then - o every 5 years from the age of 40 years. - Category 3 workers who have had a full health assessment less than 5 years before turning 40 (e.g. for pre-employment) may have their next periodic assessments scheduled 5 years from that date. - Category 4: Controlled Environment do not require a health assessment.
+- every 5 years to age 50, then

+- every 2 years to age 60, then

+- every year.

+They must have a health assessment conducted within 2 years after turning 50 years of age, and within 1 year after turning 60 years of age.

+- > Category 3: Around the Track Personnel in an Uncontrolled Environment must have a Pre- employment Health Assessment, then - every 5 years from the age of 40 years. - Category 3 workers who have had a full health assessment less than 5 years before turning 40 (e.g. for pre-employment) may have their next periodic assessments scheduled 5 years from that date. - > Category 4: Around the Track Personnel in a Controlled Environment do not require a health assessment under the Standard.